stackabletech/spark-k8s-operator/tests/README-templating.md

 `scripts/run_tests.sh`

-This will install the necessarry ansible role into `tests/ansible/roles`, expand the test templates into all defined test scenarios and execute kuttl to test these scenarios.
+This will install the necessary ansible role into `tests/ansible/roles`, expand the test templates into all defined test scenarios and execute kuttl to test these scenarios.